Salvador Pleyto: Legal issues

 In November 2007, Pleyto was acquitted by the Supreme Court of charges of gross misconduct and dishonesty related to the alleged falsification of his Statement of Assets, Liabilities, and Net Worth (SALN) from 1999 to 2001 during his tenure as Undersecretary of the Department of Public Works and Highways.

 In September 2008, Pleyto was cleared of allegations of unexplained wealth after the Sandiganbayan dismissed the government’s forfeiture case against his family, citing insufficient evidence.
 The ruling affirmed that the properties and assets in question were legitimately acquired over decades.

+In October 2025, Pleyto was flagged by the Anti-Money Laundering Council (AMLC) for receiving funds from contractors Curlee and Sarah Discaya, who have recently been linked to anomalous flood control projects, from 2019 to 2020.
+As a response, he denied the accusations and called for the disclosure of the AMLC report referenced by Ombudsman Jesus Crispin Remulla, who had announced such findings.

 Personal life

 Pleyto is married to Miguella Guballa Pleyto.
-They have three children: Salvador Pleyto Jr., Mary Grace Pleyto, and Russel Pleyto, who served as the mayor of Santa Maria from 2016 to 2022.
+They have three children: Salvador Jr., Mary Grace, and Russel, who served as the mayor of Santa Maria from 2016 to 2022.